mavieth/auto-compile-c-programs/README.md

 # Auto Compiling C Programs on Save
 Compiling C programs each time that you save a file using NPM task runner Gulp.
+Are you tired of switching windows each time you'd like to save and compile your c program?
+Same.

 ## Installation